andreas-becker/project-ASVS-User-Stories/Authentication/2_1_11-Authentication_Password-paste.md

 ## ASVS Requirement description

-Verify that "paste" functionality, browser password helpers, and external password managers are permitted
+Verify that "paste" functionality, browser password helpers, and external password managers are permitted.

 ## User Story

-**Feature_Name**: enablement of paste functionality for passwords
+**Feature_Name**: Enablement of paste functionality for passwords

 **Story**:
 As a Security Engineer\
-I want to allow users to use paste functionality to input passwords So that they can use password managers effectively when accessing my system
+I want to allow users to use paste functionality to input passwords, so that they can use password managers effectively when accessing my system.

 ## Scenario

-**Scenario_name**: verify paste functionality is usable
+**Scenario_name**: Verify paste functionality is usable

 **Gherkin syntax**: